asilazo/Udacity-Data-Scientist-Nanodegree-project-/README.md

 ## References

-References have been made fromthe book "Data Science for Martketing Analytics by 2nd Edition by Mirza Rahim Baig, Gururajan Govindan, and Vishwesh Ravi Shrimali"
+References have been made from the book "Data Science for Martketing Analytics by 2nd Edition by Mirza Rahim Baig, Gururajan Govindan, and Vishwesh Ravi Shrimali"